DanskeStatsbaner/helm-charts/ReadMe.md

     admin:
         ingress:
             tls: <name of the secret with the tls certificate>
-            hostanme: "<env>.kong-admin.<cluster-name>.azure.dsb.dk"
+            hostanme: "<env>.kong-admin.<cluster-name>.<domain>"
     podLabels:
         aadpodidbinding: "id-aks-<cluster>-kong"
 ```

-Read the values file to see more settings:
+Read the values file to see settings.

 ```
 helm show values dsb/dsb-kong-ingress
 ```

 ## DSB Sentinel Dashboard
-Lightweight tool to help developers work with the output of structured json logs. [(more here)](https://bitbucket.dsb.dk/projects/DOT/repos/dsb.sentinel.dashboard/browse)
+Lightweight tool to help developers work with the output of structured json logs. [(more here)](https://github.com/DanskeStatsbaner/tool-dsb-sentinel-dashboard)

 Read the values file to see more settings: